open-mmlab/mmengine/docs/en/migration/runner.md

 ### Customize training process

 If we want to customize a training/validation process, we need to override the `Runner.val` or `Runner.train` in a custom `Runner`.
-Take overriding `runner.train` as an example, suppose we need to training with the same batch twice for each iteration, we can override the `Runner.train` like this:
+Take overriding `runner.train` as an example, suppose we need to train with the same batch twice for each iteration, we can override the `Runner.train` like this:

 ```python
 class CustomRunner(EpochBasedRunner):